ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

       Job status `?` indicates status can not be determined.

+      Jobs where status can not be determined will result in None (NULL).

       | **type**: str
       | **sample**: AC

     msg_code
       The return code from the submitted job as a string.

+      Jobs which have no return code will result in None (NULL), such is the case of a job that errors or is active.

       | **type**: str

     msg_txt
       Returns additional information related to the submitted job.

+      Jobs which have no additional information will result in None (NULL).

       | **type**: str
       | **sample**: The job JOB00551 was run with special job processing TYPRUN=SCAN.
 This will result in no completion, return code or job steps and changed will be false.